 Registration and payment of the non-refundable registration fee must be completed online.

-All registered candidates will be invited to sit examinations in English, Mathematics and Verbal and Non-Verbal Reasoning in the January of their Year 6.
-For 11+ 2021, the examinations will be held on Monday 11 January 2021.
+All registered candidates will be invited to sit examinations in English and Mathematics on Friday 3 December 2021.

-Candidates who perform well in these examinations will be in invited back to the School in January 2022 to sit written papers in Verbal and Non Verbal Reasoning; they will also be invited for an interview, usually in early February.
-The interview lasts around 20 minutes, and affords us an opportunity to get to know your son beyond his examination results.
+Shortlisted candidates will be in invited back to the School in January 2022 to sit written papers in Verbal and Non Verbal Reasoning; they will also be invited for an interview, usually in early February.
+The interview lasts around 20 minutes and affords us an opportunity to get to know your son beyond his examination results.
 It is also useful for him to be able to find out more about us.
 No specific preparation is required or expected for the interview.

 The offer of a place at the School is made on the evidence of the examination and interview, together with a confidential report from the Head of the candidate’s current school.
 An offer of a bursary is also dependent on satisfying the financial eligibility criteria.